threefoldtech/info_grid/src/farmers/farmerbot/farmerbot_information.md

 Since you need at least one node to power up a second node, you can't use the Farmerbot with just one node.
 You need at least two 3Nodes in your farm to correctly use the Farmerbot.

+The Farmerbot gets its data completely from TFChain.
+This means that, unlike the previous version, the Farmerbot will not start all the nodes when it restarts.

 ## YAML Configuration File Template

 The quick guide showed a simple form of the YAML configuration file.
 Here are all the parameters that can be set for the configuration file.